mgechev/blog.mgechev.com/content/post/2019-12-24-quicklink-angular-prefetching-preloading-strategy.md

 ## Conclusion

-In this article we talked about prefetching in web applications.
+In this article, we talked about prefetching in web applications.
 We discussed the `quicklink` prefetching strategy and where it originates from.
-After that we discussed what's the difference between predictive prefetching and `quicklink`.
+After that, we discussed what's the difference between predictive prefetching and `quicklink`.

-After that we put `quicklink` into the context of Angular and we discussed the limitations of the original implementation.
-Combining Angular's `routerLink` directive with the framework's `PreloadingStrategy` we introduced `ngx-quicklink` - `quicklink` implementation for Angular.
+After that, we put `quicklink` into the context of Angular, and we discussed the limitations of the original implementation.
+Combining Angular's `routerLink` directive with the framework's `PreloadingStrategy`, we introduced `ngx-quicklink` - `quicklink` implementation for Angular.